nathanieldyer14/MusiMetrics/README.md

 ## NOTE: This is a copy of a UIUC project I (Nathaniel Dyer) worked on
-The original is here: https://github.com/nsunkad/wikispeedier
+The original is privated by the university

 # Introduction